gizmolab10/sensecraftdocs/pages/jonathan/role.md

-title: What are SenseCraft Roles?
+# What are SenseCraft Roles?
-save_as: jonathan/role.html
-lang: en
-menulabel:
-menuorder:
-contentclass: content-issue
-slug:

 A **Role** is a set of rules [[Rule]]s governing which tasks and [[Game Move]]s a player assigned that role can or must perform.
 New players may need to learn [[Skill]]s in order to adopt a **Role**.
 They should know what **Role** they want to play before joining a [[Guild]].
 Each of these will have its own specialty documentation.